 The Buffalo State art therapy minor requires 21 credits including three core courses in art therapy and four courses in related prerequisite electives.
-The following curriculum lists the core and pre-requisite courses.
+The following curriculum lists the core and their prerequisite courses.

-Other majors-only courses in psychology, exceptional education, and social work, may fulfill the prerequisite contingent upon approval of the art therapy minor coordinator.
-Also note that the minor program of study may contain no more than two courses at the 100 or 200 level.
+Other majors-only courses in psychology, exceptional education, and social work may fulfill the prerequisite contingent upon approval of the art therapy minor coordinator.
+Also note that the minor program of study may contain no more than three courses at the 100 or 200 level.

 PSY 101 Introduction to Psychology